Changwon Gyeongsangnam-do, South Korea Travel Guide

 Features a botanical garden, a woodcraft experience center, and beautiful walking trails.

-Discover unique treasures and mementos in Changwon, from traditional markets to modern shopping districts.
+Discover unique treasures and mementos in Changwon, ranging from traditional markets to modern shopping districts.
 Take a piece of Korea home.

 Find unique, locally made souvenirs, artworks, and fashion accessories from independent designers.